Eric Weston

-Sir Eric Weston (8 December 1892 – 20 October 1976) was a British-Indian civil servant and judge.
+Sir Eric Weston (8 December 1892 – 20 October 1976) was a British civil servant and judge.
 He was an Indian Civil Service officer.
 He was the first Chief Justice of the Punjab and Haryana High Court.

 Biography

-He completed his B.A. from Cambridge University and went on to join the Indian Civil Service.
+Weston was born in South Shields, County Durham.
+He attended South Shields High School and St John's College, Cambridge, receiving a B.A. in mathematics from Cambridge University in 1914.
+He then went on to join the Indian Civil Service, completing the entrance exam in 1915.

 He is chiefly notable for being the very first Chief Justice of the Punjab and Haryana High Court.

-He served as a justice of Bombay High Court from 1943 to 1950.
+He served as a judge of Bombay High Court from 1943 to 1950.
 From 1950 to 1952, he was the first Chief Justice of the Punjab High Court from 1950 to 1952, when he retired.
 He was knighted in 1954.